StrangeBeeCorp/docs/docs/thehive/operations/apt-yum-repositories-end/apt-yum-deprecation-notice.md

 This topic explains the deprecation of APT and YUM repositories for TheHive and Cortex installations and upgrades.

-Starting July 31, 2025, TheHive and Cortex will no longer be distributed via APT and YUM packages.
-Instead, installation and upgrades will be performed through direct downloads using tools like cURL or Wget followed by manual installation.
+Starting July 31, 2025, TheHive and Cortex are no longer distributed via APT and YUM packages.
+Instead, installation and upgrades are performed through direct downloads using tools like cURL or Wget followed by manual installation.

 ## Why APT and YUM repositories are being deprecated

-Over time, several incidents have affected the availability of packages in our APT and YUM repositories, leading to unexpected downtime for users relying on these installation methods.
+Over time, several incidents have affected the availability of packages in the APT and YUM repositories, leading to unexpected downtime for users relying on these installation methods.

-To address these issues and enhance reliability, we are transitioning to a unified, highly available distribution system.
+To address these issues and enhance reliability, StrangeBee is transitioning to a unified, highly available distribution system.
 This new system supports all package formats (.deb and .rpm) and architectures (AMD64 and ARM64), providing a consistent experience across Linux distributions.
-Our site uses HTTPS, and every package comes with a [SHA256 checksum](https://linux.die.net/man/1/sha256sum) and [GPG](https://www.gnupg.org/) signature.
+The site uses HTTPS, and every package comes with a [SHA256 checksum](https://linux.die.net/man/1/sha256sum) and [GPG](https://www.gnupg.org/) signature.

 Key benefits include:

-* Improved availability: Packages are served directly from our official, highly available download servers, eliminating dependencies on third-party repositories and reducing delays or interruptions.
+* Improved availability: Packages are served directly from the official, highly available download servers, eliminating dependencies on third-party repositories and reducing delays or interruptions.
 * Simplified installation: A unified process across all supported Linux distributions streamlines package retrieval and installation.
 * Faster updates: Users gain quicker access to new versions and security patches, ensuring their environments remain secure and up to date.